 - 69% of new hires are more likely to stay with a company that provides a great onboarding experience

-A first-day orientation session is very important.
-It plays a decisive role in helping new employees adjust to a new workplace easily.
-It works by giving new team members information on the company, individual roles, and an organization’s mission and vision.
+New employee orientation is important because it plays a decisive role in helping new employees adjust easily to a new workplace.
+It gives new team members information on the company, individual roles, and an organization’s mission and vision.

-Instead of leaving new hires puzzled and fending for themselves, a new employee orientation program enables them to make a good start with their professional journey.
+Instead of leaving new hires puzzled and fending for themselves, a new employee orientation program helps them make a good start with their professional journey.

 Such programs help them learn about a company and everything and everyone associated with it.
-This way, orientation equips new employees with the knowledge of what they can look forward to and what each of them needs to do.
+This way, orientation equips new employees with the knowledge of what they can look forward to and what they need to do.

 Reduced Stress and Anxiety

-It is natural for recruits to feel a little edgy on their first day in an organization.
-This is because they just stepped into unfamiliar territory with unfamiliar people.
-An orderly new employees orientation program can help reduce anxiety and tension through a systematic welcome and information sharing process that takes the guesswork out of the situation.
+It’s natural for recruits to feel a little edgy on their first day in an organization.
+They’ve just stepped into unfamiliar territory with unfamiliar people.
+An orderly new employees orientation program can help reduce anxiety and tension through a systematic welcome and information-sharing process that takes the guesswork out of the situation.

-Orientations help establish professional relationships between new employees and their co-workers and supervisors.
+Orientations help establish professional relationships between new employees, their co-workers, and supervisors.
 They open the door for communication between team members by learning the who’s who of a company so that they get to know each other better.